wazo-platform/wazo-platform.org/website/uc-doc/upgrade/upgrade_notes.md

 - The configuration section names in the confbridge configuration file have been changed to use the prefix `wazo_` instead of `xivo_`.
 If you manually modified these configuration section in `/etc/asterisk/confbridge.d/*.conf` you MUST use the new names.
+- The following channel variables have been renamed.
+If you used them in a subroutine you MUST use the new name to maintain a working dialplan in the future.
+The old names have been kept for retrocompatibility, so your dialplan should keep working for the moment.
+Deprecation messages will appear in the Asterisk CLI if you try to modify those variables.
+Support for the old variables may be removed in any later release.

+  - `XIVO_HANGUPRINGTIME` -> `WAZO_HANGUPRINGTIME`

 Consult the
 [25.01 Tickets](https://wazo-dev.atlassian.net/issues/?jql=project%20%3D%20WAZO%20AND%20fixVersion%20%3D%2025.01)